kleinekuh/vrsreplace/doc/admin.md

 | + Warmwasser | Adds a new program for warm water heating. |
 | Löschen | Highlighted timer programs (single click / red frame) got deleted without any warning. |

-Doubleclick or long touch on single timer will opening program for changing.
+Double click or long touch on single timer will opening program for changing.

 ## Section "Protokoll (letzten 10):"